 During 2010, 2009 and 2008, we made borrowings to pay bonuses and additional purchase consideration earned by selling shareholders of businesses that we acquired.
 We also made borrowings to fund our daily operations, including costs related to the restatement matters.
 These items contribute to the increase in our outstanding balance as of December 31, 2010 compared to December 31, 2009.
 During the year ended December 31, 2010, the average daily outstanding balance under our credit facility was \$276.4 million.
 Borrowings outstanding under this credit facility at December 31, 2010 totaled \$257.0 million, all of which are classified as long-term on our consolidated balance sheet as the principal under the Revolver is not due until 2012 and we intend to fund scheduled quarterly payments under the Term Loan with availability under the Revolver.
-As we intend to refinance the existing credit facility in the first quarter of 2011, we anticipate that these borrowings carried a weighted-average interest rate of 4.5%, which we expect will increase in the future due to the terms of the Credit Agreement, as amended, discussed above including the effect of the interest rate swap described below in "Item 7A.
+As we intend to refinance the existing credit facility in the first guarter of 2011, we anticipate that these borrowings will continue to be classified as long-term on our consolidated balance sheet subsequent to December 31, 2010.
+These borrowings carried a weighted-average interest rate of 4.5%, which we expect will increase in the future due to the terms of the Credit Agreement, as amended, discussed above including the effect of the interest rate swap described below in "Item 7A.
 Quantitative and Qualitative Disclosures About Market Risk."
 Borrowings outstanding at December 31, 2009 totaled \$219.0 million and carried a weighted-average interest rate of 4.0%.
 At both December 31, 2010 and December 31, 2009, we were in compliance with our debt covenants.
 In addition, based upon projected operating results, management believes it is probable that we will meet the financial debt covenants of the Credit Agreement discussed above, as amended, at future covenant measurement dates.